-The Business Plan confirms the drive towards sustainable mobility and the desire to make 100% of the company fleet eco-friendly by 2030.
+The Business Plan confirms the drive towards sustainable mobility and the desire to make 100% of the company fleet ecofriendly by 2030.
 The goal can be achieved mainly thanks to the IrenGo project, which involves purchasing full-electric vehicles - cars, vans, vehicles for sorted waste collection and heavy vehicles - and the installation of recharging infrastructures (recharging units and wall boxes) at the Company's premises.

 At the end of 2021, about 830 electric vehicles were already on the road (cars, vans and waste collection quadricycles) and there were about 880 operational recharging points.
 These are vehicles that contribute to the improvement of air quality in the urban contexts in which they operate on a daily basis.
-In 2021, the IrenGo project made it possible to avoid the emission of approximately 1,400 tons of $\rm CO{2eq}$ and to save over 300 TOE.
+In 2021, waste) is inspected by qualified experts, stored in special quarantine areas and sent for disposal only when the radioactive load has decayed.